wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ### Accessing values in payloads

-Synapse Expression allows direct access to payload content using the payload or $ prefix.
+Synapse expressions allow direct access to payload content using the payload or the `$` prefix.
 ```
 payload.students
 $.orders